GET THE ACE NEWSLETTER

-You can work with three different wildlife rehabilitation projects in South Africa and Zimbabwe - the Moholoholo Wildlife Rehabilitation Centre, the Care for Wild Africa project and the Chipangali Wildlife Orphanage and Research Project.
-Each centre has some distinct specialisations, giving you opportunities to combine practical wildlife care with more extended involvement in conservation issues such as rhino conservation or community education.
-At all three wildlife centres you will be involved in the following:
+You can work with three different wildlife care and rehabilitation projects in South Africa and Zimbabwe – the Moholoholo Wildlife Rehabilitation Centre, the Care for Wild Africa project and the Chipangali Wildlife Orphanage and Research Project.
+Each centre has some distinct specialisations, giving you practical work experience that combines wildlife care and veterinary nursing with more extended involvement in conservation issues, such as rhino conservation or community education.
+At all three wildlife centres you will have the opportunity to develop skills that will help towards a wildlife rehabilitation career, such as:

-Volunteering at the Moholoholo Wildlife Rehabilitation Centre in South Africa gives you hands on experience in animal care and rehabilitation of wildlife.
+Volunteering at the Moholoholo Wildlife Rehabilitation Centre in South Africa gives you hands on experience in animal care and wildlife rehabilitation.
 Join an experienced and dedicated team nursing injured and poisoned wildlife and caring for animals that have been given sanctuary.

 The Chipangali Wildlife Orphanage and Research Project provides a rescue and care facility for injured, sick and abandoned wildlife in Zimbabwe.
 The centre is also involved in a leopard and hyena research programme and extensive conservation education in Zimbabwe’s schools.